Sergey0101010/InterviewQuestions/java8to21.md

 }

-## is it allowed to extend class which is in sealed hierarchy
+## Is it allowed to extend class which is in sealed hierarchy
 Subclasses of sealed class or interfaces must explicitly define modifier:  final, sealed, non-sealed

 If we define class as non sealed, then it might be super class of any other class

-## what is key encapsulation API
+## What is key encapsulation API

 Key encapsulation is a modern cryptographic technique that secures symmetric keys using asymmetric or public key cryptography